openmindculture/kleiderordnung-berlin/README.md

 The web site's theme, plugin, and example content can be developed and testing using automated screenshot tests, accessibility and performance audits with axe and Lighthouse, and static code quality assistance using eslint, stylelint, SonarLint.

+We can use exported (Figma) template graphics instead of screenshots to verify the initial visual expectations.

 [CodeceptJS](https://codecept.io/) is used for test automation.

 WordPress can be run locally using the provided development server setup using Doker and docker-compose, based on [wp_template_opinionated](https://github.com/openmindculture/wp_template_opinionated/) by [Ingo Steinke](https://www.ingo-steinke.com/).